-Your organization will have, or should have, a vision.
+Your organisation will have, or should have, an ultimate goal.
 A big dream, what it wants to be 5 or 10 years in the future.
-(If you need help creating a vision, have a look at this presentation).

-The great thing about a (good) vision, is that it inspires.
-It’s the ultimate goal that makes sure you’ve got all your ducks in a row.
+The great thing about an ultimate goal, is that it inspires.
+It makes sure you’ve got all your ducks in a row.
 The downside is that it isn’t actionable.
 So you need objectives, smaller steps, that take you there.

-Together, the vision and objectives will tell you where to go.
-The key results and related tasks will tell you how to get there.
+Together, the ultimate goal and objectives will tell you where to go.
+The key results, initiatives and related tasks will tell you how to get there.

 As said, the most important characteristic of OKR is that they take you out of the status quo.
 If you need to grow.
 Need to innovate, or take optimum use of an opportunity.
 If you have a big dream you need to realize.
 If you want to make things happen.
 You’ll need OKRs.

 But you’ll also need people working AND collaborating on these OKRs.

 Let’s start with people first.
 People are the key resource of any organisation.
 Performance management – which has become a more wide-used term in HR in the last couple of months – is a difficult term when it comes to people.
 The problem with the word “management” is that it implies control- or governability.